navin-majumdar/Getting-and-Cleaning-Data/CodeBook.md

-Codebook explaining the different variables used and any transformations applied in scripts for data cleaning project.
+Codebook explaining the different variables used and any transformations applied in the "run_analysis.R" script for data cleaning project.

-run_analysis.R

 Input Data
 The script assumes the UCI dataset is extracted directly into ./UCI HAR Dataset/.
 See the README.md for further details.

-variables
+Variables

 test_subject : contains subject numbers for test observations test_x : test data